PHameete/mqtesting/README.md

 The REST interface can be accessed on your docker machine IP via port 8082.
 Further specifications of the REST interface can be found at [https://github.com/confluentinc/kafka-rest](https://github.com/confluentinc/kafka-rest).

+### Kafka NodeJS consumer and producer

+The NodeJS consumer and producer for Kafka require the [https://www.npmjs.com/package/kafka-node](https://www.npmjs.com/package/kafka-node) npm package.
+You can install it by performing `npm install kafka-node` in the directory of the producer and consumer javascript files.
+Run the programs using `node consumer.js` and `node producer.js`.

 ### Supporting large messages

 To support large messages by the Broker, include the following parameters when starting the Kafka Docker container: